Critical Movies

 I figured out the content and functionality of the app as I went along and the best way to organize the code changed as the app grew.

-• Containing view controllers act as delegates for their collection views to load movies and full New York Times reviews in a Web view.
-The search tab view controller implements UISearchBarDelegate methods as well.
+- Containing view controllers act as delegates for their collection views to load movies and full New York Times reviews in a Web view.
+The search tab view controller implements

 Up Next